 7.00pm to 8.30pm, Wednesday 17 July

-From a purely scientific point of view, many problems that our society faces have simple solutions.
+Many problems that our society faces – climate change, poor health, depleted natural resources – require us to change the way we do things.
 To combat climate change we need to use less fossil fuel.
 To reduce obesity we need to eat less and move more.
 To reduce lung cancer we need to stop smoking.
 The list goes on.

 So if we know what to do, why aren’t these problems solved?
-The answer lies is behavioural science.
-People can make decisions in a ‘reflective’ conscious way, but also with an ‘automatic’ emotional and habit-driven component.
-How this happens can help us design interventions that encourage people to change behaviour in beneficial ways.
+Behavioural science has found that we don’t always act rationally or in our best interest, and simply being told what we need to be doing doesn’t work.
+Understanding how people make decisions can help us design interventions that encourage people to change behaviour in beneficial ways.
 However, there is an important balance to be struck between personal freedom and helping people lead better lives.

 Join a panel of experts as they explore this fascinating area at the intersection of psychology, economics and policy.